Kubernetes Security Best Practices: 2026 Production Hardening Guide

 Where do I start if my cluster has no security controls today?

-Start with the highest-impact, lowest-effort controls first: audit your RBAC (revoke cluster-admin where not needed), enable Pod Security Admission in warn mode on all namespaces, and deploy Trivy Operator.
-These three steps give you immediate visibility and prevent the most common privilege escalations without breaking anything.
+Follow the first-week roadmap above.
+The short version: audit RBAC (revoke stray cluster-admin), enable Pod Security Admission in warn mode on all namespaces, and deploy image scanning + Trivy Operator.
+These give immediate visibility and stop the most common privilege escalations without breaking anything.

 Does enabling Network Policies break DNS resolution?